Fig117/Grasp-Simulaton-and-Control/README.md

 ## **Features**

 - **PID + IK Grasping**: Fingertips are driven to targets using PID control in Cartesian space, mapped to joints via Jacobian pseudoinverse.
-- **Grasp Detection**: Once all fingers reach within threshold, grasp is marked successful.
+- **Grasp Detection**: Once all fingers reach within threshold, grasp is marked successfully.
 - **Post-Grasp Lifting**: After grasp, the hand lifts the object vertically to a fixed height.
 - **Real-Time Visualization**: MuJoCo viewer renders the motion; contact visualization is supported.